 - Any PACA member can volunteer to join a committee to serve a one-year term.
 Committee members will serve no more than four consecutive years on any given committee.

 - The Nominating Committee will meet annually to gather names and prepare ballots for elections.

 - The Bylaws Committee will review the PACA Bylaws at least every three years.
-A vote at a general meeting will be held to approve any changes to the Bylaws.
+A vote at a general meeting or via Internet poll will be held to approve any changes to the Bylaws (see Article VII).

 - A general meeting will be held at least once annually.
 The agenda will include, but not be limited to, elections of the Board of Directors, budget update, organizational update, committee update(s), and other items to be brought before the membership.